shakes76/PatternFlow/recognition/46425254-VQVAE/README.md

 ### VQVAE Training:
 The model was trained for 15 epochs, with a learning rate of 0.001 using the adam optimiser.
 The loss is specified from the VQVAE loss formula from the paper.
+The testing set was used to test SSIM of decoded images with their original counterparts, using the training set would be considered an overfit since that was used to train the encoding/decoding process.

 Here are the results after training for 15 epochs:
 ![alt text](https://github.com/Quentin1168/PatternFlow/blob/e6a45175f40c8ad5360c5cda3767f22dd68c31c5/recognition/46425254-VQVAE/readme_images/Lat_Enc2.png?raw=true)